- 📖 Geeky Medics OSCE Book

-(Also, this article is a bit of a whopper, so while things are printing I would nip and get a cup of tea/coffee/Red Bull/your unhealthy revision fuel of choice to ensure you’re sufficiently energised before you start!)
+P.S.
+This article is a bit of a whopper, so while things are printing I would nip and get a cup of tea/coffee/your unhealthy revision fuel of choice to ensure you’re sufficiently energised before you start!

 The immune system is a mobile, circulating system.
-However, there are some fixed anatomical structures which are important to its function:
+However, there are some fixed anatomical structures that are important to its function:

-- immune cells are made within the bone marrow during haematopoeisis
+- immune cells are made within the bone marrow during haematopoiesis

 - the thymus gland is situated just in front of the heart in the mediastinum.
 It is active throughout life, but is at its largest in childhood and decreases in size after puberty.
 It is where lymphocytes mature and receive their immunological “education” before being released into the bloodstream.